civican/legisinfo/44-1/bills/S-17/bill_text.md

   **(1)** Paragraph (c) of the definition **judge** in section 30 of the `Competition Act` is replaced by the following:

-    in Nova Scotia, British Columbia, Prince Edward Island, **Newfoundland and Labrador**, Yukon and the Northwest Territories, a judge of the Supreme Court, and in Nunavut, a judge of the Nunavut Court of Justice;
+    in Nova Scotia, British Columbia, Prince Edward Island, Newfoundland and Labrador, Yukon and the Northwest Territories, a judge of the Supreme Court, and in Nunavut, a judge of the Nunavut Court of Justice;

   **(2)** The definition **judge** in section 30 of the Act is amended by adding "and" at the end of paragraph (d) and by repealing paragraph (e).